Regulations for the bench fee of FWO fellows

 - printing costs of the PhD fellow's thesis;

 § 2.
-Specifically and only for [PEGASUS]2 Marie Skłodowska-Curie postdoctoral researchers, the bench fee may also be used for participation in training activities to promote transferable skills (communication, valorisation, leadership, career planning, etc.), provided this does not compromise the initially approved research activities.
+Postdoctoral fellows may also use the bench fee for participation in training activities to promote transferable skills (communication, valorisation, leadership, career planning, etc.), provided this does not compromise the initially approved research activities.

 § 3.
 The bench may under no circumstances be used for: